 President, The University of Texas at El Paso

-Wilson came to UTEP after serving as Secretary of the United States Air Force.
-She is the former president of the South Dakota School of Mines & Technology, an engineering and science research university in Rapid City, South Dakota, and represented New Mexico in the United States Congress for 10 years.
-Wilson also has worked in the private sector, serving as a senior adviser to defense and scientific industry and as president of Keystone International, a company she founded that conducted business development and program planning work.
+Dr. Heather Wilson became the 11th President of The University of Texas at El Paso in 2019 after serving as Secretary of the United States Air Force.
+She is the former president of the South Dakota School of Mines & Technology, and she represented New Mexico in the United States Congress for ten years.
+Dr. Wilson has also worked in the private sector, serving as a senior adviser to defense and scientific industry.

-The granddaughter of immigrants, Dr. Wilson was the first person in her family to go to college.
-She graduated from the U.S. Air Force Academy in the third class to admit women and earned her master’s and doctoral degrees in international relations from Oxford University in England as a Rhodes Scholar.
+Dr. Wilson is the granddaughter of immigrants and was the first person in her family to go to college.
+She graduated from the U.S. Air Force Academy in the third class to admit women and earned her masters and doctoral degrees from Oxford University in England as a Rhodes Scholar.

-President Wilson and her husband, Jay Hone, have three adult children.
+President Wilson is an instrument rated private pilot.
+She and her husband, Jay Hone, have three adult children.